Introduction

 Reverse the motor’s direction.

 brakes that produce energy again.
-When the motor is braking, it acts as a generator since the back-emf it produces is higher than the DC supply voltage to the MCU.
+During braking, the motor acts as a generator as its back-EMF exceeds the MCU’s DC supply voltage.
 This potential difference causes current to flow from the motor to the battery through the Vehicle Motor Control Unit.

 The Vehicle Motor Control Unit uses a range of safety measures, including the following, to protect EV components: